Careers Service CVs and cover letters

 Your CV is an essential part of most job applications.
-Even when the main method of application is an online form there is often a requirement to attach a copy of your CV.
+Even when the main method of application is an online form, you sometimes have to attach a copy of your CV.

-As they are often the first impression an employer has of you, CVs need to be of a professional standard.
-Carefully customising your CV to suit the needs of the organisations that you are applying to is far more likely to be successful than firing off a 'standard' CV.
+As they can be the first impression an employer has of you, CVs need to be of a professional standard.
+Tailoring your CV to meet the needs of the organisation you are applying to is more likely to yield success.

-If you are not completing an application form you should always include a Cover Letter with your CV.
-The purpose of the letter is to demonstrate your motivation for applying, to introduce your CV and to relate it directly to the specific opportunity you are applying to.
+You should always include a cover letter with your CV.
+A cover letter demonstrates your motivation for applying.
+It also introduces your CV.
+And you can relate it to the specific opportunity you are applying to.
 You should use it as an opportunity to persuade the employer that you are a suitable candidate for the job.

-Login and work your way through out Cover Letter resources to make sure you’re making the most of your Cover Letters.
+Log in and work your way through our cover letter resources.
+This will ensure you’re making the most of your cover letters:

 Internationally, what is expected in a CV or Resume tends to vary.
 Make sure you know what the differences are.